 Laughter in the Dark (Album IV)

-The Devil's Jukebox are back with their fourth studio album on gatefold digipak cd, recorded with no overdubs using ribbon mics- for an authentic taste of the past.
+The Devil's Jukebox are back with their fourth studio release on gatefold digipak cd, recorded with no overdubs using ribbon mics- for an authentic taste of the past.
 Twelve tracks of exotic viper sounds, the hottest hokum, wistful mountain blues and a delta stomper which introduces the electric slide ukulele into our arsenal.
 Buckle up, this one's a doozy!

 But don't take our word for it, Andy Snipper of Music News described it in his four star review: “The Devil’s Jukebox are a band I keep a weather eye out for as all their previous releases have brought me real joy.
 There are standout numbers all over the album, the darker and more sombre ones are beautifully balanced by the more jazzy and light songs… ‘Laughter In The Dark’ is a must have for anyone who likes their music with a proper sense of twist… the perfect album for 2020."

-Check out the full reviews here:
+Check out the full articles/reviews here:

 Sure Is Righteous!
 (Album III)